twbrodarick/Advanced-Solidity/README.md

 6. 4.
 In the 'At Address Field' paste in the **token_address** and click to deploy

-7. Toggle back to **PupperCoinSale** and expand selections

-8. Toward the top of the screen in the 'Value' field, input a reasonable amount of wei or ether that our wallet can fund the required gas
+7. Toward the top of the screen in the 'Value' field, input a reasonable amount of wei or ether that our wallet can fund in tokens with requisite gas
- * Note that using an external network like Kovan made the gas required to high to execute with this token amount
+ * Note that using an external network like Kovan can make the gas required too high to execute with sizable token amounts
  * Recommend using a custom network for deploying a significant token amount in ETH

+8. Toggle back to **PupperCoinSale** contract and expand selections

-9. Under the **PupperCoinSale** Contract, enter any recipient address established on your testnet in the **buyTokens** field and click
+9. in the **buyTokens** field, enter any recipient address established on your testnet and click to purchase tokens

-10. If successful, load the tx_hash in Etherscan to confirm the successful purchase of tokens by the designated recipient
+10. If successful, load the tx_hash in Etherscan to confirm the successful token purchase by the designated recipient